 Law enforcement involves the detection and investigation of crimes.
 Careers available within the law enforcement branch of the criminal justice system include:

-The court process is often a long one, and people may sometimes wait a year or longer before they are actually brought to trial.
-In most cases, they are able to go about their business freely, with some conditions, while they await trial.
+The court process is often a long one, and people may sometimes wait a year or longer before they are brought to trial.
+In most cases, they can go about their business freely, with some conditions, while they await trial.
 In extraordinary circumstances, though, defendants are held in jail until their trial.
-This typically occurs if they are considered to be flight risks or a danger to the public.
+It typically occurs if they are considered to be flight risks or a danger to the public.